 The Domestic Relations Procedural Rules Committee (Committee) is proposing an amendment to Pa.R.C.P.
 No. 1930.2 as that rule relates to a motion for reconsideration.
 The proposed amendment would address the status of the underlying order pending the trial court's reconsideration.
 Currently, the Rules of Civil Procedure do not address the order's status.
-The Committee previously published the Rule Proposal in the Pennsylvania Bulletin, 50 Pa.B.
-7008 (December 12, 2020) with a comment period ending February 12, 2021.
-After reviewing the comments, the Committee revised the Rule Proposal, which is being republished for comment.
+Although the Committee is proposing the amendment, it believes the proposal is merely a codification of current practice.